nshutijonathan/nshutijonathan/README.md

 My name is Jonathan Nshuti and I am a Fullstack Web Developer.
 I am open to jobs revolving around either Fullstack Web Development or Backend development.
 I am open to both onsite and remote opportunities.

+To me, the most important things in life are health and love.
+In my opinion, the finest universities in the world are exploration through travel and the pursuit of knowledge through reading.

 I mostly work with Javascript as a backend language(Node) and my main stack is PREN and my Database of choice is Postgres.I also enjoy writing Python(Django)

 - 🔭 I’m currently working on building more projects so as to be able to showcase my skills.